EffectOrientedProgramming/book/Chapters/06_Failure.md

 This time, the second Effect runs because we transformed the `getTemperature` failure into a successful result.

-With `catchAll` we must handle all the types of failures and the implementation of `getTemperature` can only fail with an Exception.
+With `catchAll` we must handle all types of failure; `getTemperature` can only fail with an Exception.

-We may want to be more specific about how we handle different types of failures.
+Let's be more specific in handling different types of failures.
-For example, let's try to catch the `NetworkException`:
+For example, we'll try to catch the `NetworkException`:

 <!-- We do not use mdoc:warn because of bugs in mdoc -->